Im-0xea/reverse_ff_fan_control/README.md

 About the binary: it was not stripped and compiled with -O0 on gcc-9.4.0-1.against glibc-2.17, on a Ubuntu-20.04.1 machine.

-This gives me the ability to determine nearly the exact way it was written, making it a nice exercise, while also not too tedious.
+This gives me the ability to read names of non-static functions and global variables and see clean code constructs which are easy to translate to C

 Tools used:

-- radare2
+- radare2 / rizin
-- nm
-- xxd
-- readelf
-- filemagic
+- cutter